 We are working hard to compile relevant information pertaining to the San Francisco Bay Area to you as we band together to #FlattentheCurve and #StoptheSpread.

 March 26, 2020 – California State Parks today announced it is temporarily closing vehicle access to 59 additional state parks and beaches to avoid dangerous visitation surges and help prevent the spread of coronavirus (COVID-19).
-This brings the total number of state-operated parks and beaches closed to vehicle access to 98.
 A list of closures can be found online at www.parks.ca.gov/

 March 17, 2020 – Santa Cruz, Monterey, Sacramento, and Sonoma counties issue a shelter-in-place order.

 March 16, 2020 – San Francisco and five other Bay Area counties (Contra Costa, Marin, Alameda, Santa Clara and San Mateo) issued a shelter-in-place order.

 Click on each category below to read more.

 Check out the following updates, tips, and recommendations for the well-being of you and your family.

 Sicknesses caused by coronaviruses, rhinoviruses, and allergens have overlapping symptoms, but there are differences between each that helps distinguish the COVID-19 from the flu, common colds, and seasonal allergies.